smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 !!!
 NOTE

-Default values of `vrHelpItems` are set to all the 1st VR commands of the current application and app's VR synonym.
 By default `vrHelpTitle` value is set to application name.

 _**Notes for HMI expected behavior:**_

 1. The system shall have the ability to receive and store multiple strings for _autoCompleteText_ per app.